Blackburn pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Blackburn?

-On 25 June 2026, Grass is the dominant pollen source in Blackburn. cypress are also present but at lower levels. willow, alder, birch, and hazel are not currently active.
+On 16 July 2026, Artemisia is the dominant pollen source in Blackburn. cypress and grass are also present but at lower levels. birch, hazel, willow, and alder are not currently active.

 When is pollen season in Blackburn?